AI Use Cases/Construction

 Per week of estimator time

-Construction firms deploying this system typically see a meaningful improvement in bid-to-win conversion rates within the first 12 months, because marketing pursues fewer, higher-fit opportunities and estimators spend less time on low-probability work.
-Average bid cost per won project drops 18-30% as marketing spend concentrates on high-ROI channels and project types.
-Project margin on won work improves 8-12% because the system steers pursuit toward projects that historically close with healthy margins - eliminating the chase for low-margin commodity work that inflates revenue without profit.
+Construction firms deploying this system typically target a meaningful improvement in bid-to-win conversion rates within the first 12 months, because marketing pursues fewer, higher-fit opportunities and estimators spend less time on low-probability work.
+The modeled target: average bid cost per won project down 18-30% as marketing spend concentrates on high-ROI channels and project types, and project margin on won work up 8-12% because the system steers pursuit toward projects that historically close with healthy margins - eliminating the chase for low-margin commodity work that inflates revenue without profit.
 Safety and compliance risks decline because the system factors subcontractor safety ratings and OSHA compliance history into project scoring, reducing downstream insurance exposure.

 Over 12 months, ROI compounds through three mechanisms: First, marketing efficiency gains (fewer, better leads) free up 15-20 hours per week of estimator time, redirected toward higher-value pursuits and operational planning.
 Second, improved project selection reduces schedule variance and change order frequency because your firm pursues work it's structurally positioned to execute - fewer surprises mid-project.
 Third, the continuous feedback loop means your AI model becomes proprietary to your firm; accuracy improves monthly as it learns your cost structure, crew productivity rates, and subcontractor reliability.
-Firms typically recover implementation costs within 6-8 months and achieve 2.5-3.2x ROI by month 12.
+Firms typically target recovering implementation costs within 6-8 months, with a target of 2.5-3.2x ROI by month 12.

 Target Scope